gera-cameron/WatchYoWrist/README.md

 ### Programming Practices
 Both group members had prior experience with basic HTML, CSS, and JavaScript.
 The initial HTML/CSS for the website came from Kyle's personal website.
 Sails uses a Model/View/Controller architecture, which Cameron had prior experience with.
 After an initial learning curve, both group members became acquainted with AngularJS which aided in that M/V/C architecture.

-### To run:
-Being a sails application, sails must be installed along with sails-related components.
-Visit [here](http://sailsjs.org/get-started) to learn more and to be able to launch the application yourself.

 ### File structure:
 - Database structure is in Project.sql